| Home | E-Submission | Sitemap | Contact Us |

 Conclusion

 The annual incidence of AVS in Dutch ED patients is 0.1%.
-ED diagnosis is often uncertain, with one-third of diagnoses corrected.
-This study substantiates clinical practice lacks a uniform diagnostic pathway with an overuse of CT and underuse of HINTS.
-Further research on optimal diagnostic approach is warranted to improve treatment of AVS.
+ED diagnosis is often uncertain, with one-third of diagnoses later corrected.
+This study substantiates that clinical practice lacks a uniform diagnostic pathway, with an overuse of CT imaging and underuse of HINTS.
+Further research on an optimal diagnostic approach is warranted to improve treatment of AVS.

 Editorial Office